Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach

-In this section, we design a number of simulation experiments to evaluate the robustness of our proposed $t$-PPCA Lee-Carter model more comprehensively.
-Covid-19 is with no doubt one of the most important public health events since 2020, and causes an unexpectedly high death number/rate in many countries.
-However, when making mortality forecasting for a relatively far future, for example 2030, the years that are mostly affected by Covid-19 should be considered as outliers.
-Therefore, the basic idea of the simulation studies is assuming a severe pandemic such as Covid-19 happened in the history, and then examine how robust our proposed method performs compared to the SVD and Poisson GLM.
+In this subsection, we design a series of simulation experiments to comprehensively evaluate the robustness of our proposed $t$-PPCA Lee-Carter model.
+Without question, Covid-19 is one of the most significant public health events since 2020, causing an unexpectedly high number of deaths in many countries.
+However, when projecting mortality using a model from the Lee-Carter family for a relatively distant future, say 2050, the years most impacted by Covid-19 should be treated as outliers, and the age-dependent parameters $a_x$ and $b_x$ should be estimated robustly against such outliers.

-The experiments are based on the U.S. mortality data from 1970 to 2019 from HMD.
-As we see from Section 4.1, this time period contains few pre-existing extreme observations so is appropriate to be used in the simulation to control the artifical outlier effect.
-To introduce hypothetical outliers, we add the death number for all sexes involving Covid-19 in 2020 in U.S. back to the historical mortality data.
+The fundamental idea of these simulation studies is to assume a severe pandemic, such as Covid-19, occurred in history and then examine how robust our proposed method performs compared to the SVD and Poisson GLM approaches.
+The experiments are based on the U.S. mortality data from 1970 to 2019 obtained from HMD.
+As discussed in Section 5.1, this time period contains few pre-existing extreme war-related and pandemic-related events, this is suitable for simulation to control the artificial outlier effect.

+To introduce hypothetical outliers, we supplement the historical mortality data with the total number of deaths involving Covid-19 in the U.S. in 2020 for all sexes.